Philippe de Broca: Biography

 Next his career took a turn towards seemingly straightforward comedy and fun: The Devil by the Tail (Le Diable par la queue) featuring Yves Montand in 1969, then Dear Detective (Tendre Poulet) in 1978 and Jupiter's Thigh (On a volé la cuisse de Jupiter) in 1980 with Philippe Noiret and Annie Girardot, and finally Practice Makes Perfect (Le Cavaleur) in 1979 with Jean Rochefort.

 In 1988, his film Chouans! with Sophie Marceau and Philippe Noiret, which questioned historical philosophies, was not as successful as expected.

 He then directed ten or so telefilms, enjoying the speed of filming as well as the teamwork involved.
 De Broca found success again in 1997 with his adaptation of On Guard (Le Bossu) for Daniel Auteuil.

 In 2004 Philippe de Broca filmed the adaptation of the novel Viper in the Fist (Vipère au poing) with Jacques Villeret and Catherine Frot.
 This movie was to be his last hit with the cinema-going public, although he was not able to enjoy the success, dying from cancer on 26 November 2004.

 Throughout his career, de Broca's work alternates between two styles: large-scale productions like Swords of Blood (Cartouche), King of Hearts (Le Roi de cœur) or On Guard (Le Bossu), and lively, punchy contemporary adventure-comedies like That Man from Rio (L'Homme de Rio), The Man from Acapulco (Le Magnifique) or Practice Makes Perfect (Le Cavaleur).
 Yet even this dual classification is not easily applied to Philippe de Broca's work, because the man himself hated conventions and enjoyed blurring the line between the real world and the imaginary.
 His films, which may at first glance seem lightweight, are being re-assessed by cinema-lovers as a thoughtful life's work, which asks questions about society in the second half of the 20th century.

 De Broca remained loyal to his actors throughout his films, as well as to the writers Daniel Boulanger and Michel Audiard, and enjoyed an exceptional musical affinity with Georges Delerue.

 Today, Philippe de Broca is acknowledged by the younger generation of movie directors, such as Ryan Coogler, Antonio Negret or Emmanuel Issanchou, who frequently cite his work.

 Personal life

 Philippe de Broca was married to Michelle de Broca, with whom he founded the production company Fildebroc.
-He has two daughters, Chloé and Jade, with Michelle; and one son Alexandre, with Marthe Keller.
+He has two daughters, Chloé and Jade, with Michelle; and one son Alexandre, with Swiss actress Marthe Keller.
+He was married for one year (1983-84) to Canadian-American actress Margot Kidder.

 For over 30 years he lived in the village of Vert in the Yvelines department to the west of Paris, where he greatly enjoyed tending his garden.
 He felt a strong connection with Brittany since his childhood, his painter grandfather having lived there, as well as being fond of his boat.
 He died of cancer, aged 71, and chose to be buried in Sauzon cemetery on Belle-Ile.